Find a Lender-Approved Local Conveyancer in Underwood

 Reasons to use our Underwood conveyancing solicitors

-Examples of recent conveyancing in Underwood since February 2024*
+Examples of recent conveyancing in Underwood since January 2025*

 Recently asked questions about conveyancing in Underwood

-Flying freeholds in Underwood are unusual but are more likely to exist in relation to terraced houses.
+Flying freeholds in Underwood are rare but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Underwood you must be sure that your lawyer goes through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Underwood may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Last updated